2025 Davao Oriental earthquakes

 On October 10, 2025, a doublet earthquake consisting of two events measuring 7.4 and 6.7–6.8 struck eastern Mindanao in the Philippines.
-Both events raised tsunami warnings for seven provinces and parts of Indonesia, with minor tsunami waves observed.
+Both events raised tsunami warnings for seven provinces in the Philippines and parts of Indonesia, with minor tsunami waves observed.
 Thousands of aftershocks were recorded.

-At least 10 deaths were reported, while more than 1,027 people were injured or hospitalized across multiple provinces.
-Numerous provinces and localities suspended work and classes, while damage to infrastructure was widespread, with nearly 40,000 homes damaged or destroyed.
-Tremors were felt across Mindanao and beyond, including in Cebu and Antique in the Visayas and as far as the Bicol Region in Luzon.
-At least in damages was recorded.
-Following the earthquake, the United States and Japan provided aid to assist the Philippines.
+As of October 24, the Philippines' National Disaster Risk Reduction and Management Council (NDRRMC) reported 10 deaths, 176 injuries, and at least in infrastructure damage.
+Nearly 25,600 homes were damaged, and numerous provinces and local government units suspended work and classes.
+Tremors were felt across Mindanao and beyond, including in Cebu and Antique in the Visayas, and as far as the Bicol Region in Luzon.

 The earthquake struck only eleven days after the magnitude 6.9 earthquake in Cebu; however, it was determined that these events were not related.

 Tectonic setting

 The Philippine Trench runs east of the Philippine archipelago and represents a major subduction zone where the Philippine Sea plate subducts westwards.
 At its southern portion, it runs north–south from the eastern coast of Mindanao to the northern part of Halmahera Island in Indonesia.
 The convergence rate along the trench varies from 3.2–5.4 cm per year.
 Notable earthquakes along this zone occurred in 1992, 2012, 2021 and 2023.